Charles-Michel-Ange Challe: The Roman years (17421749)

 He arrived in Rome on 3 November 1742, as a resident at the French Academy in Rome.
 Under the direction of Jean-Francois de Troy, he made copies of Raphael Stanze in the Vatican to send them to the Gobelins as cartons for tapestries.
 Challe copied in particular The Encounter between Leo I the Great and Attila.
 He took advantage of his stay to travel in Italy, from which he brought back a number of architectural drawings and landscapes.

 In Campania, he visits Herculaneum and ventured into the crater of Vesuvius, then active, which he will report in a scientific treatise.

 As part of the Academy of Rome, he also plays a leading role in the development of festive decorations, or farandoles, in the context of the carnival of 1748 and is brought to collaborate with the architects Louis-Joseph Le Lorrain, Ennemond- Alexandre Petitot and Charles-Louis Clérisseau who will reinforce his neoclassical way.
 The success of these initiatives will play a significant role in his appointment as head of Menus Plaisirs a few years later.

 He remains in Rome for seven years while the normal length of a stay was not supposed to exceed three years.

 But it is especially by his drawings of monuments in the style of Piranesi that this period will mark the work of Challe.
-The influence of the great draftsman on the Académie de France, near the studio where his works were engraved, is well known.
-Throughout his career, Challe will produce a large number of high quality drawings in the style of Piranesi and will work on the French translation of his theoretical works.
+The influence of the draftsman on the Académie de France, near the studio where his works were engraved, is well known.
+Throughout his career, Challe will produce a large number of drawings in the style of Piranesi and will work on the French translation of his theoretical works.

 He designs temples, triumphal arches, monumental sculptural groups, and bridges for which he uses a number of monumental motifs: columns, funerary urns, obelisks.